mk-pmb/ipaddrportslist/README.md

   * If types are a concern, supply any integer or a digit-only string.

 * Listen on any/all interfaces: `*:` + port number(s).
-  * Specifies that you don't care about interfaces and want to let your OS decide.
+  * Specifies that you don't care about interfaces.
 Usually that results in listening on all available interfaces.
   * For multiple port numbers, see below.

 * For multiple values, separate them with at least one space.